Exhibitions for the 2023-24 Academic Year

 Kohler Gallery

 An exhibition of sculptural works curated around Senga Nengudi’s multi-part A.C.Q.
-(Air Conditioning Queen) sculpture, on loan from the Art Bridges Foundation.
+(Air Conditioning Queen), on loan from the Art Bridges Foundation.
 A.C.Q. is a mixed-media installation, composed of found metal refrigerator parts and donated second-hand nylon pantyhose.
 This juxtaposition of the rigid-industrial-abstract and the elastic-intimate-human give us a means to think through ideas about gender and resilience.
-Works by Monty Little and others present similarly startling juxtapositions, with isolated elements of the human body paired with and disrupted by pattern and abstraction; they also offer expansive ways of thinking about how these formal cues signal larger ideas about identity and survival.
+Sculpture and installation pieces by Monty Little, Anna Campbell, and Callie Kiesow present similarly startling juxtapositions, with isolated elements of the human body paired with and disrupted by pattern and abstraction; they also offer expansive ways of thinking about how these formal cues signal larger ideas about identity and survival.